bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Van Wirdum: 00:23:56

-We could also decrease the block size limit as Luke suggests, and that way it would be shorter that that way we could use full nodes on our phone sooner
+We could also decrease the block size limit as Luke suggests, and that way it would be shorter that that way we could use full nodes on our phone sooner.

-Provoost: 00:24:07

-yeah I don't know if that's worth having a giant civil war over though and there was another thing I

-Van Wirdum: 00:24:13

-think only Luke thinks that yeah well not just Luke there's there's a couple more people but it's probably not gonna happen.
+I don't know if that's worth having a giant civil war over though and there was another thing I think only Luke thinks that yeah well not just Luke there's there's a couple more people but it's probably not gonna happen.

 Provoost: 00:24:20